aquaticcalf/astro30/readme.md

 ### what

-30 days of making pointless stuff using astro
+30 pointless stuff made using astro

-each day a new project starts and ends ( hopefully )

 ### progress